Install Digital Lab with Docker

-This section describes how to install UFT Mobile on a Linux platform using Docker.
+This section describes how to install Digital Lab on a Linux platform using Docker.
 With Docker, you develop, ship, and run applications via a container.
-This section is relevant only for on-premises deployments of UFT Mobile.
+This section is relevant only for UFT Digital Lab.

 Docker uses a standard container format that lets developers prepare applications inside containers.
 System administrators and other teams, such as Quality Assurance engineers, run the container to deploy the application.
 For details, see the Docker documentation.